Shebenik National Park

+History

+In January 2022, the national park was extended from 33,894.25 ha to 34,507.9 ha.

 Geography

 The Shebenik-Jabllanicë National Park is located in the north of the Lake Ohrid along the border between Albania and North Macedonia in the eastern part of the country.
 It lies mostly between latitudes 41° and 10° N and longitudes 20° and 30° E. The park comprises 339.277 km2 in Elbasan County, forming an important section of the Southern European Green Belt because of being home to extremely valuable natural habitats, flora and fauna of international importance.
 The closest significant towns to the park are Librazhd and Prrenjas.

 The park has a diverse and complex geologic history.
 The national park encompasses most of the connected mountain massifs of Shebenik and Jabllanicë.
 The area shows a record of deposition that spans from the middle part of the triassic and jurassic period.
 Formed during the variscan orogeny, the mountains are predominantly formed by ultramafic and metamorphic rocks.
 Nonetheless, calcareous rocks are among the most common types of rock and often found in the south and southeastern sections of Shebenik.

 The bedrock of the park stretches above the forest belt, primarily made of carbon and karst, and dates from the formation of the mountain chain.
 The area is considerably dominated by mountains which were formed into their present shapes by the huge glaciers of the last ice age.
 Evidence of glacial action is found throughout the park visible in the form of u-shaped valleys, cirques and several bodies of water.
 Since the end of the ice ages, sediments deposited themselves on the bedrock, which explains why that region even today has extraordinary fertility.

 Under the Köppen climate classification, the park experiences mostly a moderately warm and rainy continental climate under strong influences of the mediterranean climate.
 The climate is influenced by altitude with lower temperatures generally found at higher elevations.
 Mean annual precipitation ranges between 1300 mm and 1800 mm depending on geographic region and prevailing climate type inside the park.